How to identify Holly

 Holly flowers

-The berries may stay on the tree during the winter.
-They provide good food for birds, which, in return, help to disperse the seeds.
+The berries may remain on the tree through the winter, providing food for birds, which will disperse the seeds in their poop!

 Ripe holly berries